mauriciolanda4/inventory-project/README.md

 # Overview

-This repository contains an application for managing personal inventory items.
-The application provides users with an intuitive way to track, manage, and categorize their personal items.
+This repository contains a website for managing personal inventory items.
+The website provides users with an intuitive way to track, manage, and categorize their personal items.

 ## Problem Definition

-The goal of this application is to provide a solution for personal inventory management.
+The goal of this website is to provide users with a solution for managing their personal inventory.
+By preventing disorganization, saving time, and minimizing potential losses, the website empowers users to maintain an organized inventory and make informed decisions regarding their personal items. bringing convenience and peace of mind.

 ## Priorities

 ### Must have

-- A user must be able to register and login.
+A user must be able to register and login.
-- A user must be able to add items to their inventory with details such as name, category, and quantity.
+A user must be able to add items to their inventory with details such as name, category, quantity, notes, and metadata.
-- A user must be able to view their inventory items.
+A user must be able to view their inventory items.

 ### Should have

 - A user should be able to edit the details of their inventory items.
 - A user should be able to delete items from their inventory.
+- A user should be able to mark items as missing or borrowed.
+- A user should be able to add notes to an item.

 ### Could have